sophearak/magic-window/Readme.md

 * Beautiful css-only design.
 * Responsive and retina-ready.
 * Instant file search.
-* Syntax highlighting for 150+ computer languages
+* Syntax highlighting for 150+ computer languages.
 * Easy to install and use.

 ## Installation